nicro23/nicro23/README.md

-## Greetings traveller,
 <pre>
-  how do you do navigating these forests? have you found the barks you're looking for? well, you somehow ended up in my tree. it's an honor to have you passing by. feel free to seek anything you want, and if you need a hand reach out right away(mohammedmohsen1c@gmail.com).

-  - Name's Mohammed Mohsen
+  - Name: Mohammed Mohsen
-  - Second year CS student
+  - Currently: Second year CS student
-  - Seeker of knowledge in all it's forms
+  - Working on:
+  - Email: mohammedmohsen1c@gmail.com
 </pre>
 <!--
 **nicro23/nicro23** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.